Showing posts with label ashford. Show all posts

 Until 2013 there were five pubs within three miles of the village cross.
 At present there are three - the Duke's Head in Hamstreet itself, the Woolpack Inn in Warehorne and the White Horse in Bilsington.
 The Blue Anchor (Ruckinge) and World's Wonder (Warehorne) have sadly been allowed to disappear.

-In Warehorne Road there is a dental clinic and Angela Hirst estate agency.
-There is currently an empty unit where the hairdresser’s used to be.
+In Warehorne Road there is a dental clinic, L&K hair design and Angela Hirst estate agency.
 Travel just out of the village and you'll find a vineyard, the mild climate of this part of Kent being particularly good for wine production.

 Fun and Festivals